typelevel/cats-effect/site/src/main/tut/tutorial/tutorial.md

   } yield total
 ```

-Take a look to `transmit`, observe that both input and output actions are
+Take a look at `transmit`, observe that both input and output actions are
-encapsulated in their own `IO` instances.
-Being `IO` a monad, we can sequence
+encapsulated in (suspended in) `IO`. `IO` being a monad, we can sequence them
-them using a for-comprehension to create another `IO`.
-The for-comprehension
+using a for-comprehension to create another `IO`.
+The for-comprehension loops as
-loops as long as the call to `read()` does not return a negative value that
+long as the call to `read()` does not return a negative value that would signal
-would signal the end of the stream has been reached. `*>` is a Cats operator to
+that the end of the stream has been reached. `>>` is a Cats operator to sequence
-sequence two operations where the output of the first is not needed by the
+two operations where the output of the first is not needed by the second, _i.e._
-second, _i.e._ it is equivalent to `first.flatMap(_ => second)`).
-In the code
+it is equivalent to `first.flatMap(_ => second)`).
+In the code above that means
-above that means that after each write operation we recursively call `transmit`
+that after each write operation we recursively call `transmit` again, but as
-again, but as `IO` is stack safe we are not concerned about stack overflow
+`IO` is stack safe we are not concerned about stack overflow issues.
+At each
-issues.
-At each iteration we increase the counter `acc` with the amount of bytes
+iteration we increase the counter `acc` with the amount of bytes read at that
-read at that iteration.
+iteration.

 We are making progress, and already have a version of `copy` that can be used.
 If any exception is raised when `transfer` is running, then the streams will be